malcprentice/malcprentice.github.io/Orientation-AskGoodQuestions.md

 (Experiences)

 * What was your favourite TV show (when you were small)?
-* What’s the first CD you ever bought?
+* What's the first CD you ever bought?
-* What’s the last movie you saw?
+* What's the last movie you saw?
-* What’s the strangest thing you’ve ever eaten?
+* What's the strangest thing you've ever eaten?
 * When did you last go shopping?
 * Where did you buy your shirt?
 * Where have you been in Japan?